A. H. Douglas: Early years

 Douglas was born on February 8, 1885, in Bennettsville, South Carolina, but grew up in Knoxville, Tennessee, the son of Archibald J. Douglas and Nan Harlan.

 University of Tennessee

 Football

 Douglas was once a prominent running back for the Tennessee Volunteers football teams of the University of Tennessee.

 1902

 The 1902 Volunteers won a school record six games and beat rivals Sewanee and Georgia Tech.
 1902 was also the first time that Tennessee scored on Vanderbilt in their Rivalry game.
 The team closed the season with an 11 to 0 loss to John Heisman's Clemson Tigers.
 Douglas holds the record for the longest punt in school history when he punted a ball 109 yards (the field length was 110 yards in those days) during the Clemson game.
 Heisman described the kick:

 In the loss to Vanderbilt, Tennessee's only score was provided by an A. H. Douglas run around right end, breaking two tackles and getting the touchdown.
 Douglas was selected All-Southern.
-Nash Buckingham and Sax Crawford were teammates.
+Nash Buckingham and Sax Crawford were teammates of his.